 The resources below are intended for financial advisory firms as references to learn about this increasingly important topic.
-These and are the resources I have found helpful in learning why non-financial planning for retirement is important.
+These are the resources I have found helpful in learning why non-financial planning for retirement is important.

 The list includes the best resources I have come across and is intended to identify many of the best resources IMO-it is not intended to be an all-inclusive list.